Male Infertility Clinical Presentation

 Antisperm antibodies bind to sperm, impair motility, and lead to clumping, impairing movement through the female reproductive tract and interaction with the oocyte.

-Immotile cilia syndrome may be isolated or part of Kartagener syndrome with situs inversus.
+Immotile cilia syndrome may occur as an isolated disorder or as part of Kartagener syndrome with situs inversus.
 Because of a defect in the dynein arms, spokes, or microtubule doublet, cilia in the respiratory tract and in sperm do not function properly.
 In addition to sperm immobility, patients experience sinusitis, bronchiectasis, and respiratory infections.

 Ejaculatory duct obstruction

 Complete and partial ejaculatory duct obstruction has been implicated as a cause of 1-5% of patients with male infertility.
-Patients may have a normal palpable vas deferens bilaterally but show decreased ejaculate volume and hemospermia and may experience pain upon ejaculation.
+Patients may have a normal palpable vas deferens bilaterally but show decreased ejaculate volume and hematospermia and may experience pain upon ejaculation.
 Etiologies include cysts (midline and eccentric), ductal calcification and stones, postinfectious, and postoperative.
 Transrectal ultrasonography (TRUS) may reveal enlarged seminal vesicles, but this is not universal.
-Seminal vesicle aspiration revealing numerous sperm or a dynamic test such as injection of indigo carmine into the seminal vesicle or ejaculatory duct may be necessary for diagnosis.[11]
+The American Urologic Association (AUA) recommends transrectal ultrasound for patients with palpable vasa and low ejaculate volumes.
+[25, 44]

 Previous